 - 1 cup dark chocolate chips

 In a food processor, combine dried fruit, nut butter, and water.
 Process until smooth, scraping down the sides with a rubber spatula as needed.

-Using a tablespoon, scoop fruit mixture into your hands and roll into 1-inch balls.
+Using a tablespoon or portion scoop, scoop fruit mixture into your hands and roll into 1-inch balls.
 Place on a baking sheet or cutting board lined with parchment/wax paper or a silicon baking mat.

 Melt chocolate over low heat in a small sauce pan or microwave in a microwave-safe bowl in 30-second intervals (stirring between each).

 Using a fork, dip fruit bites in melted chocolate.
 Let excess chocolate drip back into the bowl, then place back on lined baking sheet or cutting board.